Amir-Fard2025/03-homework/README.md

 3- draw the flowchart(layout of the project) to simplify the process. this flowchart contains inputs(prompt), the body which consists of two main functions and the output (eventlistener)
-4- define the first structure of the code using two main functions, generator and reader in script.js 5- develop the code, add check lines for right type of characters 6- control the code if the wrong input will result in collaps 7- add, commit push to github
+4- define the first structure of the code using two main functions, generator and reader in script.js 5- develop the code, add check lines for right type of characters 6- control the code if the wrong input will result in collapse 7- add, commit push to github